expandtheroom/jquery-scrolltie/README.md

 ###a jQuery plugin that ties a CSS property to scroll###

-* Supports modern browsers and IE9+ (could be modified to support IE8 but need seems too small)
+*Supports modern browsers and IE9+ (could be modified to support IE8 but need seems too small)*

 This plugin is useful for creating parallax motion or similar effects where a CSS property needs to be incremented on user scroll.
-Here are some examples of this plugin (some using previous versions):
+Here are a handful sites currently using ScrollTie (some are using previous versions):

 * [Travel + Leisure Epic Journeys](http://www.travelandleisure.com/promo/epic-journeys)
 * [Initiative.com](http://initiative.com/) - homepage
 * [Dr. Cool Recovery](http://www.drcoolrecovery.com) - homepage

-If you're currently using ScrollTie, please [send us a link](mailto:megan@expandtheroom.com) so we can include it here!
+If you're using ScrollTie on a project, please [send us a link](mailto:megan@expandtheroom.com) when it's live so that we can include it here (with permission)!

 ### Get ScrollTie ###